No Trespassing (song)

 "No Trespassing" is a song recorded by Canadian country music artist George Fox.
 Released in 1989 as the first single from his second studio album, With All My Might, it peaked at number 10 on the RPM Country Tracks chart in February 1990.

+"No Trespassing" is also an instrumental song recorded by The Ventures in 1960.
+It was released on their first Dolton Records album Walk, Don't Run, and also as the B side of their second single Perfidia (Dolton28).
+It was recorded at Joe Boles Recording Studio in Seattle, Washington.
+Personnel on the recording were Bob Bogle, Don Wilson, Nokie Edwards and Howie Johnson, with Nokie Edwards playing the lead guitar on this track.